MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-configure-data.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)

-Once ingested your data, you are ready to unlock the unique data-configuration features that Customer Insights offers. **Configure Data** includes six modules as represented by the tiles in the screen below.
+Once your data is ingested, you are ready to unlock the unique data-configuration features that Customer Insights offers. **Configure Data** includes six modules as represented by the tiles in the screen below.

-The goal behind the data configuration process is to unify data sources that once were disparate into a master customer dataset that includes a more complete information on your customers.
+The goal behind the data configuration process is to unify data sources that once were disparate into a master customer dataset that includes more complete information on your customers.

 - You should complete the three mandatory data configuration stages: Starting with **Map**, and continuing with **Match** and **Merge**.
 As a next step, make sure to explore those modules' sections, starting with the **Map** section.
-- The **Relationship** module is optional but highly recommended for future utilization of the **Segments** screen where you will produce customer segments (can be done only upon the completion of **Map**, **Match**, and **Merge**).
+- The **Relationship** module is optional but highly recommended for future utilization of the **Segments** page where you will produce customer segments.
+This can be done only after the completion of **Map**, **Match**, and **Merge**.
 - The **Enrich Profiles** module is also optional but highly recommended for extracting richer insights around your customers.
-- Lastly, the **Activities** module can be used to define some of your ingested attributes as activities.
+- The **Activities** module can be used to define some of your ingested attributes as activities.

 After completing the mandatory configuration phases, visit the **Relationships**, **Enrich Profiles**, and **Activities** sections.